Bring Flowering Bulbs Indoors

-These bulbs are native to warm climates, so they don't require a cooling period to trigger blooms.
+Bulbs that are native to warm climates don't require a cooling period to trigger blooms.
 Amaryllis and paperwhite narcissus both belong in this category.

-All other spring bulbs require a chilling period before they'll bloom.
-This includes tulips, daffodils, hyacinths, crocus, Dutch iris and scilla.
-Cool temperatures stimulate a biochemical response inside the bulb that "turns on" the embryonic flower so it starts developing.
+Other spring-flowering bulbs require a chilling period before they'll bloom.
+This includes tulips, daffodils, hyacinths, crocus, Dutch iris, and scilla.
+An extended period of cool temperatures stimulates a biochemical response inside the bulb that "turns on" the embryonic flower so it starts developing.
 Most bulbs require 16 to 18 weeks of cold before the flower is fully formed.
 At that point they're ready for light and warmth.
 If you cut the cooling time short, the flowers may emerge but they will probably be stunted and deformed.